gaelrenoux/scaberry/README.md

 # Scaberry fields forever

-Secondary constructors does not stop the @berry annotation from working, but it makes it marked as a compilation error in IntelliJ (not confirmed with other IDEs).
+A few things are not recognized by IntelliJ and appear as compile error, although they do actually compile:
+- renaming the meta value on the companion object ;

-Direct access to the BerryProps declared on fields works, but is not recognized by IntelliJ.
+- access to the BerryProps declared on fields ;
+- secondary constructors on the class annotated with @berry.